biocomplab/Neuro-morphology/README.md

 ## Instructions:
 ### Main studies
-  -Go to neuromorph  main and then go to the psettings file \
+  -Go to Main and then go to the psettings file \
   -In the psettings one can choose which experiment to run by setting its flag to True (and others to False) in the EXP_FLAGS variable \
   -The settings for each simulations is in its designated "get_exp_number", for example the first experiment is "get_exp_one" \
   -The affected plots in the paper are in the docstring of the experiment \